robenkleene/collections/cards/computer-science.md

 - **What's the name of the problem where you need to sort any of number of items each of one of three different values?** Dijkstra's Dutch national flag problem
 - **How do you iteratively binary search an array?** Set two variables to the start and end indexes of an array.
 Loop while the start is less than the end: Get the value at the midpoint between the start and the end.
 If the target is less, set the end to the midpoint minus one, if it's greater, set the start to the midpoint plus one.
 Otherwise return the midpoint.
 - **How do you recursively binary search an array?** Take the start and end as parameters defaulting to the start and end of the array.
 Set a base case to return nothing if the start is greater than the end.
 Get the value at the midpoint between the start and the end.
 If the target is less, recursively call the function with the end as midpoint minus one, if it's greater, recursively call it with the start as the midpoint plus one.
 Otherwise return the midpoint.
+- **How do you implement selection sort on an array?** Iterate through each index: Get the index and value of the lowest item with an index greater than the current index, then swap the value of the lowest item with the item at the current index.

 ### Dynamic Programming